m3trik/Scripts_portable/README.md

 # basic use:
 # -----------------------------------------------

-# pressed hotkey shows instance. release hides.
+# pressed hotkey shows instance. release hides;
-# mouse not pressed; heads up info
+# mouse not pressed: heads up info
-# right mouse down shows main navigation window.
+# right mouse down: shows main navigation window.
-# left mouse down shows viewport navigation.
+# left mouse down: shows viewport navigation.
-# middle mouse down shows mesh display options.
+# middle mouse down: shows mesh display options.
 # releasing the mouse over any of the buttons in those windows takes you to the corresponding submenu.
-# double left mouseclick produces last used window.
+# double left mouseclick: produces last used window.
-# double right mouseclick repeats last command.
+# double right mouseclick: repeats last command.
 # dragging on an empty are of the widget moves the window and pins it open in a separate instance.
 # holding ctrl while using Spinboxes increments/decrements by an extra decimal place.
 # mouse over buttons while window pinned to get an explanation of its function.